 “We want to support the juniors,” Wu said about the generous donation.

-Kids to Congressmen And that’s the whole purpose behind this 126-year running match.
+And that’s the whole purpose behind this 126-year running match.
 All profits from WBD Match entry fees, T-shirt sales and raffle tickets goes toward supporting the financial costs of running a Juniors program and sending the Scorpions to the National Championships.
 The rest is accomplished by volunteers.

 “The volunteers and the support of the Arizona State Rifle and Pistol Association are the most important part of our Juniors’ success,” said Arizona Scorpions Head Coach Randy Jackovich.